rzadevv/Palintrace/docs/checkers.md

 receive mutation requests, manifests, or labels, and it does not inspect backend-native `raw` fields.
 Mutation manifests remain evaluation-only artifacts outside the checker and audit interfaces.

-Checker output uses schema version `0.1` and contains:
+Checker output uses schema version `0.2` and contains:

 - `Finding`: an immutable defect class, one or more memory IDs, confidence, and supporting evidence;
 - `EvidenceItem`: a stable machine-readable kind, concise message, and minimal JSON data;
 - `CheckerCost`: nonnegative model-call and token counters;
-- `CheckerStats`: deterministic counts of scanned memories, scanned source references, and findings;
+- `CheckerStats`: scanned-memory and finding counts plus checker-specific nonnegative details;
 - `CheckerResult`: the checker identity, defect class, sorted findings, cost, and statistics.

 Finding IDs are derived from canonical semantic inputs with SHA-256.
-Identical inputs therefore produce identical IDs and byte-stable sorted JSON.
+Memory IDs and evidence identities are sorted before hashing, and an evidence identity contains only its kind and structured data.
+Human-readable evidence wording does not affect identity.
+Identical semantic inputs therefore produce identical IDs and byte-stable sorted JSON.
 Results contain no execution timestamp or runtime duration.

+Generic checker statistics contain `memories_scanned`, `findings_emitted`, and a `details` object.
+The orphaned-provenance checker reports its structural work as `details.source_refs_scanned`.

 For a structural finding, confidence `1.0` means that the declared rule was deterministically satisfied.
 It is not a statistically calibrated probability.
 Cost values report calls and tokens